Everest Base Camp Trek with Helicopter Return - 10 Days

 • Domestic flights, Kathmandu/Lukla/Kathmandu OR Ramechhap/Lukla/Ramechhap

-• An experienced, qualified government license holder Global adventure guide
+• An experienced, qualified, government-licensed holder of a Global adventure guide

 • One-night twin sharing Hotel in Kathmandu, including breakfast

-• All the food lodging and salary of Sherpa Guide
+• All the food, lodging, and salary of the Sherpa Guide

 • TIMS (Trekkers Information Management System)